-This guide has been written as an aid to trainees intending to undertake and submit a piece of primary or secondary research or substantial audit under Membership Regulation M12(a), for whom it assumes the perspective of a trainee in UK higher specialist training, enrolled under the new curriculum (after 31 July 2007).
+This guide has been written as an aid to trainees intending to undertake a project, and submit a dissertation, under Membership Regulation M12(a), for whom it assumes the perspective of a trainee in UK higher specialist training, enrolled under the new curriculum (after 31 July 2007).
 However, much of the advice will also be useful to other candidates, including old curriculum trainees and those embarking on a university degree that may lead to submission under Regulation M12(c).
 It should be read as advice and not be seen as a substitute for the specific Regulations, nor should it be used inflexibly or be seen as the only way to achieve the objective.
 Each dissertation is unique.